An Algorithm for the Assignment Game Beyond Additive Valuations: Introduction

-Another rich line of work that generalizes the initial model of \citet{shapley1971assignment} has relaxed the unit demand assumption for buyers in the market by considering richer classes of valuation functions. \citet{crawford1981job} extend the assignment game to a many-to-one model where each buyer may match with multiple sellers, and prove the existence of competitive equilibria.
-In their model, buyers are assumed to have \textit{separable} (also known as \textit{additive}) valuations, and to demand a fixed number of matches. \citet{kelso1982job} consider an even broader class of valuation functions by introducing \textit{gross substitutes} valuations as a sufficient condition for the existence of competitive equilibria when buyers have valuations over substitutable items.
-Since this introduction, gross substitutability has proven to be a very general yet powerful condition on valuations that, with a simple no-complementarities requirement, captures many desirable properties.
-On the computational side, \citet{kelso1982job} show that under gross substitutes valuations, a natural ascending auction procedure called \textit{Walrasian tat\^onnement} is guaranteed to find a competitive equilibrium.
-While this process is continuous and primarily used as a proof device in \citet{kelso1982job}, it was later adapted to run in polynomial time (see, e.g., \citep{leme2017gross}). \citet{murota1996valuatedi} and \citet{murota1996valuatedii} present the first purely combinatorial cycle-cancelling algorithm for the same problem that runs in strongly polynomial time.
+Another line of work that generalizes the initial model of \citet{shapley1971assignment} has relaxed the unit demand assumption for buyers in the market by considering richer classes of valuations. \citet{crawford1981job} extend the assignment game to a many-to-one model where each buyer may match with multiple sellers, and prove the existence of competitive equilibria.
+In their model, buyers are assumed to have \emph{additive} valuations, and to demand a fixed number of matches. \citet{kelso1982job} consider an even broader class of valuations by introducing \emph{gross substitutes} valuations as a sufficient condition for the existence of competitive equilibria when buyers have valuations over substitutable items.
+Since this introduction, gross substitutability has proven to be a very general yet powerful condition on valuations that captures many desirable properties.
+On the computational side, \citet{kelso1982job} show that under gross substitutes valuations, a natural ascending auction procedure called \emph{Walrasian t\^atonnement} is guaranteed to find a competitive equilibrium.
+While this process is primarily used as a proof device in \citet{kelso1982job}, it was later adapted to run in polynomial time (see, e.g., \citet{leme2017gross}). \citet{murota1996valuatedi} and \citet{murota1996valuatedii} present the first purely combinatorial cycle-cancelling algorithm for the same problem that runs in strongly polynomial time.

+{\bf Applications.} Even though gross substitutes and imperfectly transferable utilities have been studied mostly independently, there are many application areas where markets exhibit both item substitutabilities and nonlinear frictions, taxes, or fees.
+Here we discuss one common setting; we present additional applications in Appendix~\ref{sec:proofs:applications}.